FarhadBanazadeh/sequence-computations/README.md

 ### IV.
 Ternary (5k±1)/4 line

 8. Ternary (5k±1)/4 Collatz-type map with two observed attractors — Zenodo `22709065
+9. 5^r-scaled family of the reduced ternary (5k±1)/4 Collatz-type map — Zenodo 22714150

 ---

 ## How to Find the Source of a Paper